-Applications consist of a Part I and a Part II; each of these parts must be completed for each participating system.
+Applications consist of a Part I application and a Part II application; each of these parts must be completed for each participating system.
 The Part I application may be completed when the project is in the planning stage and collects information on a system's planned technical aspects including size, estimated REC production, equipment, and installation company.
 The Program does not require that an Approved Vendor submit a customer's Part I application prior to construction of the system.
-However, waiting until after a project is installed to submit an ABP project application could negatively affect the customer's experience because block capacity (and associated REC price) is not guaranteed, and if a project's specifications are not in conformance with Program requirements, the application may not be approved.
-Other program requirements such as prevailing wage will apply even if the project has already been constructed.
+However, waiting until after a project is installed to submit an Illinois Shines project application could negatively affect the customer's experience because block capacity (and associated REC price) is not guaranteed, and if a project's specifications are not in conformance with Program requirements, the application may not be approved.
+Other Program requirements such as prevailing wage requirements will apply even if the project has already been constructed.
 To ensure positive customer experiences, Approved Vendors are thus encouraged to submit applications in a timely manner.

 Part II of the project application is to be completed only when a project has been completed and energized.
-Only systems that have a completed and verified Part I application that is subsequently approved as part of a batch by the ICC may submit the Part II application.28
+Only systems that have a completed and verified Part I application that is subsequently approved as part of a batch by the ICC may submit the Part II application.21

-Disclosure Forms
+Disclosure Forms22

-A completed Disclosure Form is required for submission of a Part I application.
-The Disclosure Form must be generated 29using the portal on the Program website.30 The portal contains an interactive form that can be completed by either the Approved Vendor or one of its approved Designees which upon generation can either be e-signed using the portal e-signature functionality or printed, signed, scanned, and uploaded.
+A completed Disclosure Form is required for submission of a Part I application for Distributed Generation projects.
+Disclosure Forms for subscribers to Community Solar projects will be required at the Part II application.
+The Disclosure Form must be generated23 using the portal on the Program website.24 The portal contains an interactive form that can be completed by either the Approved Vendor or one of its approved Designees which upon generation can either be e-signed using the portal e-signature functionality or printed, signed, scanned, and uploaded.
 Other e-signature systems may be utilized, as long as they comply with requirements outlined below.
 The information on the Disclosure Form is automatically transferred to the application portal to start a Part I application for DG systems.
 The information on a Disclosure Form can be updated within the portal prior to customer signing, if that form has not yet been generated (i.e. finalized for sending to customer for signature).
-If a change in information on a Disclosure Form that has been generated for signature but is not yet signed must occur, an Approved Vendor or their Designee should re-generate the Disclosure Form in the ABP portal before it is executed by the customer.
+If a change in information on a Disclosure Form that has been generated for signature but is not yet signed must occur, an Approved Vendor or their Designee should regenerate the Disclosure Form in the ABP portal before it is executed by the customer.
 Under no circumstance may any entity edit the static or the dynamic elements of a Disclosure Form that was generated inside the portal or via API.
-After the customer has signed the document (for e-signing) or downloaded the document (for wet signatures), thus finalizing the Disclosure Form, any changes to that completed Disclosure Form require the generation of a new Disclosure Form.31
+After the customer has signed the document (for e-signing) or downloaded the document (for wet signatures), thus finalizing the Disclosure Form, any changes to that completed Disclosure Form require the generation of a new Disclosure Form.25

 Approved Vendors and Designees are prohibited from using their own versions of the Disclosure Form, and expressly prohibited from editing in any way the Disclosure Form generated in the portal.
-Approved Vendors and Designees may employ commercially available third-party e-signature systems for customer signature of the disclosure form but must submit the audit/signature
+Approved Vendors and Designees may employ commercially available third-party e-signature systems for customer signature of the Disclosure Form but must submit the audit/signature information page with the e-signed Disclosure Form.
+More information on Disclosure Form requirements can be found in the Consumer Protection Handbook.26